Import Facebook Ads Data To Google Sheets

 sheets tmr 02

-3 – Name your data source.
-Then select Facebook Ads.
+3 – Select Facebook Ads.

 5 – Link your Facebook account to the tool.
 Go through the process until the tool instructs you to close the tab since the sign-in is successful.